Zehir/godot-hexagon-tile-map-layer/README.md

 See the `example.tscn` scene for a complete demo of the features.

+## Documentation

+The extension includes a detailed documentation accessible from the editor.
+You can find it in the Help menu under the Search Help section.
+There is two classes documented:

+- HexagonTileMapLayer
+- HexagonTileMap

+You can also open the documentation from the context menu by right-clicking on the HexagonTileMapLayer header in the inspector and selecting "Open Documentation".

 ## Coordinate Systems

 The extension uses two coordinate systems: